allenoleary/bikebybike_full/_posts/2016-04-07-interlude-2-suffering.md

 date:   2015-11-14 00:00:50 +0000
 title: Interlude - Suffering
 permalink: /bikes/suffering/
-teaser : Enduring it, causing it, transcending it.
+teaser : The first noble truth of riding fast on a bike.
+Enduring it, causing it, transcending it.
 featureimg: /assets/a2-title.jpg
 twittercard : /assets/a2-twittercard.jpg
 colorback: DAEDED